GeekTrainer/learn-typescript/m06-generics-in-typescript/includes/6-lab.md

     ```

 1. Locate `TODO Test items as numbers`.
-1. Test that type variable can accept numbers.
+1. Test that the type variable can accept numbers.
 Declare a new variable called `empIDs` and assign a new `DataStore` object to it.
 Call the `AddOrUpdate` function and assign number type items to it.

     ```typescript
     let empIDs = new DataStore<number>();